 Children’s Vision – FAQs

 Parents often have many questions about their child’s eye care.
 How often should you bring your child in for exams?
 Is there a difference between the school vision screening and an eye exam performed in a doctor’s office?
-Dr. Jade can answer these questions and more.
+Dr. Jade and Dr. Dave can answer these questions and more.
 Contact us for information or visit CNIB for tips on children’s eye care.

 Your Infant’s Vision Development

 During your child’s first year of life, it is important to know their expected milestones for vision development.
-At Dr. Jade’s eye care office, we can help you keep track of these milestones so that your infant’s vision develops normally.
+At our eye care office, we can help you keep track of these milestones so that your infant’s vision develops normally.
 For more details on infant vision, please do not hesitate to contact us.

 Are Contact Lenses a Good Choice for Kids?